akshatsoni64/WHERE2PARK/README.md

 # WHERE2PARK
-Parking Management System Project by RSU B.Tech Team for Gujarat Industrial Hackathon The team includes:
+Parking Management System Project by RSU B.Tech Team for Gujarat Industrial Hackathon.
+Definition for the project is: GH144, rgarding the parking management especially concerning to easily find parked vehicle especially the ones whithout any alarm system.
+The project aims to also solve the problem of parking space management.

+The team includes:
 1. Akshat Soni - Team Leader
 2. Shrey Patel